Download Full Text (11.6 MB)

 Colonial Period, Civil War, Reconstruction, Civil Rights Movement, African Americans, History, Historic buildings, Conservation and restoration, South Carolina, Camden (S.C.), Race relations, History

 Crawford, Lindsay; Guinn, Ashley; Kubly, McKenzie; Maybin, Lindsay; Shandor, Patricia; Thompson, Santi; and Venters, Louis, "The Camden African-American Heritage Project" (2006).
 Books and Manuscripts.
-Book 2.
+2.